Billy Kountz: Football career

-Kountz played guard for the Allegheny Athletic Association from 1891 to 1894.
+Kountz played guard for the Allegheny Athletic Association from 1891 to 1893.
 The Pittsburg Press described him as "as big as the side of a house and as strong as a horse and as good natured as the average."

 In addition to playing guard, Kountz served as Allegheny's manager in 1892, the season in which the team fielded the first recorded professional football player, William "Pudge" Heffelfinger.
 Kountz took over the manager's job from O. D. Thompson, who resigned after the 1891 season.
 After Allegheny's 6–6 tie against their rival the Pittsburgh Athletic Club in October 1892, Kountz told the Pittsburgh media that Allegheny would not be using any "ringers" for a November rematch.
 However, on the day of the rematch between the two clubs, Heffelfinger, Sport Donnelly, and William C. Malley of the Chicago Athletic Association football team appeared in the Allegheny line-up.
 Kountz's status as team leader at that time is questionable: When a threat of a walkout by the Pittsburgh A.C. threatened the game, Thompson, not Kountz, represented Allegheny during the negotiations.
 It was also Thompson who signed the team's ledger showing payment to Heffelfinger.

 Kountz was again elected Allegheny's manager in 1894.
-That season, Allegheny and Pittsburgh played a three-game series to determine the western Pennsylvania championship team.
+That season, Allegheny and Pittsburgh played a three-game series to determine the local football champion.
 The second game of the series was scheduled for November 6.
 Prior to the game, an unnamed Pittsburgh player offered the team's signals to Kountz for $20.
 Allegheny reported the incident to Pittsburgh and the player was dealt with properly.
 While both teams had hired ringers, this offense was considered blatant cheating and unacceptable.
 The Allegheny team went on to win the series and the championship.